dmbarbour/glas/docs/GlasCLI.md

 ## Running Applications

-An application is expressed within a namespace, using 'app.\*' methods to simplify recognition, access control, extraction, and conflict avoidance.
-Users can reference and run applications in a few ways:
+An application is generally expressed within a namespace using 'app.\*' methods.
+The 'app' prefix exists to simplify recognition, browsing, access control, and other meta-level features.
+Users may reference applications in the configuration namespace or the filesystem:

-* **--run**: To run 'foo', we look for 'env.foo.app.\*' in the user configuration.
-This application is lazily downloaded and compiled on demand, usually caching to avoid redundant effort.
-  * *note:*  Users may run hidden apps outside of 'env.\*' via '.' prefix, e.g. '.foo => foo.app.\*'.
-* **--script**: Compile indicated file, package folder, or URL.
-The generated namespace must define 'app.\*' at the toplevel.
+* **--run AppName**: Searches for 'env.AppName.app.\*' in the configuration namespace.
+  * **-run .AppName**: Elides the 'env' prefix, running 'AppName.app.\*'.
+As a special case, '--run .' will run the toplevel 'app.\*' in the configuration.
+* **--script Location**: Compile an indicated file, package folder, or URL into a namespace that must contain a toplevel 'app.\*'.
+This receives read-only access to a configured environment (e.g. shared libraries and composable apps) via '%env.\*'.
+The front-end compiler is selected based on file extension, i.e. '%env.lang.FileExt'.
-  * **--script.FileExt**: Same as '--script' except we use the given file extension in place of the actual file extension for purpose of user-defined syntax.
-Mostly for use with shebang scripts in Linux, where file extensions may be elided.
+  * **--script.FileExt FileLocation**: same as '--script' except we substitute the file extension.
+Intended for use in Linux shebang lines.
-* **--cmd.FileExt**: Treated as '--script.FileExt' for an anonymous, read-only file found in the caller's working directory.
-The main use case is shell scripts avoiding intermediate files.

-Every application must at least define 'app.settings' to guide integration.
-The runtime does not observe settings directly.
-Instead, an 'app.settings' handler is passed when querying the configuration for application-specific options.

-Among the application-specific configuration options, a glas executable may support multiple run modes.
-For example, a transaction-loop application uses 'app.start' and 'app.step', a threaded application defines 'app.main', a staged application could specifies another namespace procedure 'app.build'.
-Thus, exactly what happens when we run an application depends on 'app.settings', and is independent of application source.
+* **--cmd.FileExt SourceText**: same as '--script.FileExt' except we provide the source text as a command-line argument, perhaps presenting it as a virtual file.

+Every application must define at least 'app.settings' to guide integration.
+Typically, we'll also define 'app.main' for conventional threaded apps, or 'app.step' for transaction loop apps, and perhaps a few event handling methods, such as 'app.http' to receive HTTP requests.
 See [glas applications](GlasApps.md).

-*Note:* As part of a staged run mode, we might express an application namespace as handlers within a call graph.
-This would simplify modeling application state as local vars maintained between steps.
+*Note:* There are no runtime options on the command line.
+In general, all options should be through the configuration file or application settings.
+However, a staged application may interpret command-line arguments to influence settings.

 ## Installing Applications